How to Use Live Transcriptions in Notes on iPhone, iPad, and Mac

 Ever wished you could transcribe a meeting or lecture on the fly?
-With iOS 18 and macOS Sequoia, you can finally do it.
+With the recent iOS and macOS updates, you can finally do it.
 The Notes and Voice Memos apps now feature live audio transcriptions, which allow you to effortlessly record and get automatic transcripts for your notes or meetings.
 You can also search through the transcripts later and include them in your documents.

-Stick around, and we’ll demonstrate how to use live transcriptions in the Notes app on your iPhone and Mac running iOS 18 and macOS Sequoia, respectively.
+Stick around, and we’ll demonstrate how to use live transcriptions in the Notes app on your iPhone and Mac running supported iOS and macOS versions, respectively.

 Let’s start with the Notes app on your iPhone or iPad.
 This is where I’ve found the live transcription feature to be a game-changer, especially when attending meetings or lectures.